waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 Ruby and Jekyll packages installed on the server-side to build content into the presentation HTML+CSS+JavaScript presented to site visitors.
-The content consists of files in [markdown][markdown], (.md) format with Jekyll-specific headers, layout and includes files in [Liquid][liquid] and HTML syntax, and assets in various formats, e.g. css/scss, images (png, jpg, svg, etc.), and javascript (js).
+The content consists of files in [markdown][markdown] (.md) format with Jekyll-specific headers, layout and includes files in [Liquid][liquid] and HTML syntax, and assets in various formats, e.g. CSS/SCSS, images (png, jpg, svg, etc.), and JavaScript (js).
 The layout and includes in Liquid/HTML provide the 'secret-sauce' to markdown allowing quick text markup, such as **bold** to be done, with *italic* being equally simple, all within a style and layout you define.